 In this tutorial we will be looking at how to bypass MAC filtering on a wireless network.
-MAC filtering, or MAC white- or blacklisting, is often used as a security measure to prevent non whitelisted MAC addresses from connecting to the wireless network.
+MAC filtering, or MAC white- or blacklisting, is often used as a security measure to prevent non-whitelisted or blacklisted MAC addresses from connecting to the wireless network.
 MAC Address stands for media access control address and is a unique identifier assigned to your network interface.
 With MAC filtering you can specify MAC addresses which are allowed or not allowed to connect to the network.
-For many occasions this might be sufficient as a security measure which makes it a little harder to use the network when the password is known.
-As a security measure to protect company networks and data or to prevent networks from being hacked over WiFi, MAC filtering is pretty useless and easy to bypass which we’re about to show you in this hacking tutorial.
+For many occasions MAC filtering can be sufficient as a security measure but in others it is certainly not.
+MAC filtering is totally useless to protect company networks and data or to prevent networks from being hacked over WiFi because is it so easy to bypass.
+When MAC filtering is in place you can easily determine whitelisted MAC addresses by scanning for connected clients using a tool like airodump-ng.
+In this case we can assume that every connected MAC address is part of the whitelist or not on the black list.

 In this tutorial we will be bypass MAC filtering on a TP link WR-841N router by spoofing the MAC address of a connected client.
 The connected client’s MAC address is whitelisted, otherwise it would not have been able to connect to the wireless network.
 We will put our wifi adapter in monitoring mode and retrieve the MAC address of connected clients with Airodump-NG on Kali Linux.
 Then we will be using the Macchanger tool to spoof our MAC address, bypass MAC filtering and connect to the wireless network.
 Hacking the WiFi network password is outside the scope of this tutorial.
 You can have a look at the following WiFi hacking tutorials and tools to learn how to retrieve the password (and prevent this from happening):